Iran's leader promises retaliation for nuclear scientist's killing

 He was the only Iranian scientist named in the IAEA’s 2015 “final assessment” of open questions about Iran’s nuclear programme.
 It said he oversaw activities “in support of a possible military dimension to (Iran’s) nuclear programme”.

-Fakhrizadeh was also a central figure in a presentation by Netanyahu in 2018 accusing Iran of continuing to seek nuclear weapons.
+Fakhrizadeh was also a central figure in a presentation by the Israeli prime minister in 2018 accusing Iran of continuing to seek nuclear weapons.
 “Remember that name, Fakhrizadeh,” Netanyahu said at the time.

 U.S. intelligence services and the IAEA believe Iran halted its coordinated weapons programme in 2003.
 The IAEA has said it had no credible indications of activities in Iran relevant to the development of a nuclear explosive device after 2009.